The Goodyear Tire & Rubber Company (GT) is ready for next Episode as it posted an annual sales of 17,478 M - News Daemon

 The Goodyear Tire & Rubber Company (NASDAQ: GT) Trading Performance Indicators

-Take a look at The Goodyear Tire & Rubber Company’s (GT) current performance indicators.
-Last quarter, stock had a quick ratio of 0.70.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 0.16.
+Here are The Goodyear Tire & Rubber Company’s current performance indicators.
+According to the last quarter’s results, the stock had a quick ratio of 0.70.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 0.15.

 Technical Analysis of The Goodyear Tire & Rubber Company (GT)

-Let’s dig in a bit further.
-During the last 5-days, its volume was 4.67 million.
-That was better than the volume of 3.91 million it reported in year-ago period.
-As of the previous 9 days, the stock’s Stochastic %D was 57.51%.
-Additionally, its Average True Range was 0.44.
+The latest stats from [The Goodyear Tire & Rubber Company, GT] show that its last 5-days average volume of 5.76 million was superior to 4.23 million than last year’s volume.
+As of the previous 9 days, the stock’s Stochastic %D was 29.36%.
+Additionally, its Average True Range was 0.51.

-At the time of writing, stock’s 50-day Moving Average is $10.94, while its 200-day Moving Average is $11.87.
-However, in the short run, The Goodyear Tire & Rubber Company’s stock first resistance to watch stands at $11.37.
-Second resistance stands at $11.54.
-The third major resistance level sits at $11.72.
-If the price goes on to break the first support level at $11.02, it is likely to go to the next support level at $10.84.
-Assuming the price breaks the second support level, the third support level stands at $10.67.
+At the time of writing, stock’s 50-day Moving Average is $10.93, while its 200-day Moving Average is $11.82.
+Now, the first resistance to watch is $11.39.
+This is followed by the second major resistance level at $11.58.
+The third major resistance level sits at $11.93.
+If the price goes on to break the first support level at $10.85, it is likely to go to the next support level at $10.50.
+Assuming the price breaks the second support level, the third support level stands at $10.31.

 The Goodyear Tire & Rubber Company (NASDAQ: GT) Key Stats